 It's not uncommon for athletes, entertainers and others who might quickly amass tens of millions of dollars in their 20s and 30s to invest in restaurants and real estate.
-Former Indiana Pacers big man Antonio Davis was among that crowd, mostly investing in properties when he retired from the NBA in 2006.
+Former Indiana Pacers big man Antonio was among that crowd, mostly investing in real estate when he retired from the NBA in 2006.

-"Joel Embiid [of the Philadelphia 76ers] just signed a $150 million deal, so it's got to the point where athletes can take care of their family, their family's family," said the 6-foot-9 former Pacer, whose team made the Eastern Conference finals in four of the six seasons he played in the 1990s.
+"Joel Embiid just signed a $150 million deal, so its got to the point where athletes can take care of their family, their family's family …," said the 6-foot-9 former Pacer, whose team made the Eastern Conference finals in four of the six seasons he played in the 1990s.

-"But we got to start thinking about how we make change—how we create jobs, how we change the way other athletes use their money and leave a legacy," he said.
+"But we got to start thinking about how we make change—how we create jobs, how we change the way other athletes use their money and leave a legacy."

 Davis is managing partner.
-The founder and CEO is Rodney Woods, a Dallas-based entrepreneur whose connections in the sports and minority-supplier industries helped him conceive the idea nearly a decade ago.
-Other members of PIN's executive leadership team include seven-time NBA All-Star Tracy McGrady, NFL running back Damian Williams, three-time Olympian Darvis “Doc” Patton and business executive Jesse McRae.
+The founder and CEO is Rodney Woods, a Dallas-based entrepreneur who's connections in the sports and minority-supplier industries helped him conceive the idea nearly a decade ago.
+PIN’s other partners include former 7-time NBA All Star Tracy McGrady, NFL running back Damian Williams, three-time Olympian Darvis “Doc” Patton and business executive Jesse McRae.

 At least initially, PIN aims to target minority-, women-, veteran- and LGBTQ-owned enterprises.
-Its website has an educational component, with online resources for business planning and tips for presenting one's company to potential investors.
+Its website has an education component, with online resources for business planning and preparing one's company to be presentable to potential investors.
 It also educates investors on how to engage and assess minority-owned businesses.

 The idea is to position these companies for investment partnerships with institutional, corporate and private investors.
 Woods said besides individual accredited investors, PIN also has access to about 10,000 institutional investors through Independent Investment Bankers Corp. and several family investment offices on the platform looking to invest in minority vendors.
 He also has banks on the platform that have community development funds specifically targeted to minority businesses.

-"Deal flow is what the [investors] need," Woods said.
+"Deal flow is what they need," Woods said.
 "These family offices have money up to their chest and they have to deploy it, and what we're doing is making it easier."

 Carolyn Mosby is president of the Mid-States Minority Supplier Development Council, which has 230 certified business members.
-There are 23 such councils around the U.S., representing about 12,000 companies.
-Its goal is to help position minority suppliers for contracts from companies like Eli Lilly and Co. that have minority purchasing goals.
-It is helping serve as a conduit between PIN and its minority business members.
+There 23 such councils around the U.S., representing about TK companies.
+Its goal is to help position minority suppliers for contracts that companies like Eli Lilly, Target that have minority purchasing goals.

-"He was telling me about this initiative he was working on around helping minority businesses find access to capital, but also working with athletes and entertainers, introducing them to the world of supplier diversity," Mosby said.
+"He was telling me about this initiative he was working on around helping minority businesses find access to capital, but also working with athletes and entertainers, introducing them to the world of supplier diversity."

 She added that PIN creates an opportunity for a win-win on both sides, especially since many minority suppliers have trouble accessing traditional financing.

-Woods, 56, spent 20 years in law enforcement, including stints with the Dallas Police Department and FBI.
+Woods, 56, spent 20 years in law enforcement, including stints with the Dallas Police Department and the Federal Bureau of Investigation.
 As CEO of Diversity in Promotions, a company he started in 1999, he made a name for himself connecting athletes to corporations for various business events.
 His clients have included Toyota, Victoria’s Secret PINK, Adidas, General Motors and Walgreens.